mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 Now, everything lives in one efficient, organized location.
 When people visit my house, I look like a quirky nerd rather than a weird slob with cables everywhere.

 I underestimated how nice it would be to have my TinyPilot physically close to all of my devices (disclosure again: TinyPilot is a product I created).
 Before the rack, I used to keep my TinyPilot on the floor next to my desk.
-If I ever needed to debug something on a server or a Raspberry Pi on the other side of my office, I avoided it because it involved shutting down the TinyPilot, disconnecting a lot of wires, and then reconnecting them on the other side of the room.
+There was a lot of friction in using my TinyPilot to fix server issues: I had to shut down the TinyPilot, disconnect a bunch of wires, reconnect it on the other side of the room, then undo everything after I was done.

 With everything now physically adjacent, it's easy for me to quickly plug TinyPilot in to any misbehaving device for low-level access.
 It came in handy for things like figuring out [how to install NixOS on a Raspberry Pi](/nixos-pi4/) and upgrading my VM server to the latest version of Proxmox.